 1. If You Plug Your GPU in a PCIe Slot With Fewer than 16 Lanes

-If you were to install a graphics card on any other slot i.e x8 slot, then there is a possibility that your GPU can get bottlenecked.
+If you were to install a graphics card on any other slot, i.e., an x8 slot, then there is a possibility that your GPU can get bottlenecked.

 A motherboard often has multiple x16 slots.
-However, not all x16 slots are the same as some x16 slots may only offer 8 or 4 lanes in reality.
+However, not all x16 slots are the same, and some x16 slots may only offer 8 or 4 lanes in reality.

-As a rule of a thumb, the first x16 slot on a motherboard almost always offers the full 16 lanes.
-As such, this is the most ideal slot for installing a GPU.
+As a rule of thumb, the first x16 slot on a motherboard almost always offers the full 16 lanes.
+As such, this is the ideal slot for installing a GPU.

 The second or third x16 slots on a typical motherboard offer 8 or 4 lanes.

 This motherboard has three PCIe x16 slots.
-However, only the top offers the 16 lanes.
+However, only the top offers 16 lanes.

-The bottom x16 slot only offers 4 lanes, hence can cause serious bottlenecks for your GPU.
+The bottom x16 slot only offers four lanes, hence can cause severe bottlenecks for your GPU.

 The second x16 slot (middle) is a bit interesting.
 This PCIe slot shares the lanes with the top x16 slot.
-Meaning, IF the middle slot is occupied both the top and the middle slot will divide their lanes by half.
-So both the the top and the middle slot will have 8 lanes.
+If the middle slot is occupied, both the top and the middle slot will divide their lanes by half.
+So both the top and the middle slots will have eight lanes.

 The middle slot is often used when you have multiple GPUs.
-If you have a single GPU, always use the top x16 slot and leave the middle slot empty.
+If you have a single GPU, always use the top x16 slot and empty the middle slot.

 Here is how the configuration will look like